 While you research on your existing users, you may also want to create a focused customer survey that could help you understand their needs.
 For that, I recommend Typeform which not only allows you to create beautifully designed feedback forms that can be sent off to your mailing database but also apply NPS (Net Promoter Score) tabs directly into your website.
-Please note that according to the number of studies, knowing your NPS is crucial to foretell your success as a business, although some of the most recent research subjects seem to be a bit less enthusiastic about it.
+Please note that according to the number of studies (including this one), knowing your NPS is crucial to foretell your success as a business, although some of the most recent research subjects seem to be a bit less enthusiastic about it.

 Then there are also apps and websites you can turn to while trying to identify your reach potential and see where your audiences are.
 I personally use these whenever I’m about to create a marketing strategy with powerful user personas and some real-life context: